NilsCoding/mvn-download-wsdl/readme.md

 ## Details

-The configuration takes three parameters:
+The configuration takes the following parameters:
-1. wsdlLocation: the HTTP/HTTPS location of the WSDL file
+1. `wsdlLocation` the HTTP/HTTPS location of the WSDL file
-2. folder: the target directory to write all downloaded files to
+2. `folder` the target directory to write all downloaded files to
-3. basename: the base name for the output files
+3. `basename` the base name for the output files
+4. `downloaderClass` _(optional)_ class name of `IDownloader` implementation to use
+5. `downloaderOptions` _(optional)_ options for downloader (format is implementation-dependent)

 ### wsdlLocation

 This parameter references the URL location of the WSDL file to download.
-It must be a HTTP or HTTPS url, other protocols (e.g. local file) are currently not supported.
+It must be an HTTP or HTTPS url, other protocols (e.g. local file) are currently not supported.

 Internally okhttp3 is used for downloading.
-It is configured to ignore SSL certificate errors, so on the one hand you can use locations with self-signed certificates, but on the our hand any certificate is accepted, even "evil" ones.
+It is configured to ignore SSL certificate errors, so on the one hand you can use locations with self-signed certificates, but on the other hand any certificate is accepted, even "evil" ones.

-As of version 1.0.0 of this plugin, no proxy servers are supported, so the WSDL must be reachable directly.
-Also, the location must not be protected (e.g. no basic auth).
+Since version 1.1.0 the default downloader supports proxy configuration and authorization.

 ### folder